vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 You have different ways to connect and access the resources of the HPC.
 You can use your browser and connect using OnDemand or you connect from your local computer using SSH key credentials.
 We will see how to use both.

-The OnDemand service allowns a friendly interface to be used in your browser.
+The OnDemand service allows a friendly interface to be used in your browser.
 It is specially interesting if you need to have images, visuals or wants to use Jupyter.
 As you can already guess, not every instance offers the same service, so you need to check if the instance you are connecting to has what you are expecting to use.

-For the case of using OnDemand you don't need an SSH-key, however to access from your computer terminal you will need to creat an SSH-key, which works as an adress to your computer, allowing the communication with remote machines.
-It is essential that you remember this is an adress that gives access to you computer, so when you do think of a good password.
+For the case of using OnDemand you don't need an SSH-key, however to access from your computer terminal you will need to create an SSH-key, which works as an address to your computer, allowing the communication with remote machines.
+It is essential that you remember this is an address that gives access to you computer, so when you do think of a good password.
 I'll give you more details in the specific session.

 ## Connect with Open OnDemand